antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 my &fjmmd = llm-function({ "Transform the JSON data $^a into a Mermaid $^b spec." })
 ```

-Here we convert the medals data into a pie chart:
+Here we convert the gold medals data into a pie chart:

 ```perl6 , output.prompt=NONE, output.lang=mermaid
 &fjmmd(to-json($gmd), 'pie chart')